Understanding NetBird Posture Checks

 Recommendation:

-If your deployment includes iOS or Android clients and you need to gate on local network membership, consider one of the following:
+If your deployment includes Android clients and you need to gate on local network membership, consider one of the following:

-• Create separate policies for mobile clients that do not include local-NIC-based Peer Network Range posture checks
+• Create separate policies for Android clients that do not include local-NIC-based Peer Network Range posture checks

-• Use alternative posture checks (such as Geo Location) that are supported on mobile platforms
+• Use alternative posture checks (such as Geo Location) that are supported on every platform

 • Use Peer Network Range checks based on the public connection IP, which work on every platform

-• Apply local-NIC-based Peer Network Range posture checks only to policies targeting desktop platforms (Windows, macOS, Linux)
+• Apply local-NIC-based Peer Network Range posture checks only to policies targeting platforms that report them (Windows, macOS, Linux, and iOS 0.69.0+)

 Get started with NetBird